cgoranov/poggers-api/README.md

 rails s
 ```

-6. You are now all and can run your [frontend](https://github.com/cgoranov/poggers-frontend) as well!
+6. Your backend is now up and running, go ahead and run your [frontend](https://github.com/cgoranov/poggers-frontend) as well!
+Enjoy our application.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.
+You may reach out to me at @cgoranov@gmail.com.

 ## License